Maksud200418/Maksud200418/README.md

 ## Hi there 👋

 - 📫 How to reach me: My user Name is same or similar to this user name in many platforms I use Discord, Steam, Instangram and some other also I stream games and other stuff on Twitch sometimes.
 If you are lucky to find me you can join on our adventures.
--Lore Snippet:
+- Lore Snippet:
   Once a proud sentinel of the sacred flame, Makswyn Ashborne earned a new name among the scattered ashes — the Knight Who Dies Too Often.
 Cursed by fate and countless falls, he wanders the ashen paths, arriving just a moment too late... or often just in time to     meet his end.
   Yet each death is but a lesson, each fall a step toward redemption.
 The Ashborne Wanderer fights on with a wry smile hidden beneath his helm, proving that even the most fallen knight can rise again.
 <!--
 **Maksud200418/Maksud200418** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.